Charles III to be crowned in ancient rite at uncertain time

 The ceremony will be filled with pomp and pageantry: There will be crowns and diamonds, soaring music, purple robes, magnificent hats -- and a rousing cheer of "God Save the King" inside the abbey and in the streets outside.

-Thousands of people from across the U.K. and around the world camped overnight along a 1.3-mile (2-kilometre) route.
-The crowds grew during morning, in intermittent rain, along the route, which the newly crowned king and queen will take back to the palace, this time in a 261-year-old gilded carriage accompanied by 4,000 troops, forming Britain's biggest military parade in 70 years.
+Thousands of people from across the U.K. and around the world camped overnight along a 1.3-mile (2-kilometer) route.
+The crowds grew during morning, in intermittent rain, along the route, which the newly crowned king and Queen Camilla will take back to the palace, this time in a 261-year-old gilded carriage accompanied by 4,000 troops, forming Britain's biggest military parade in 70 years.

 To the royal family and government, the occasion -- code-named Operation Golden Orb -- is a display of heritage, tradition and spectacle unmatched around the world.